sikrinick/bruce/README.md

 * Battery level and credits in settings menu
 * SSH Client
 * DPWO-ESP32
-* Raw Sniffer - saves PCAP to SD
+* Raw Sniffer - Saves PCAP to SD
+* BadUSB - Reads payload on SD card /badpayload.txt
+* Keyboard - Use as a keyboard USB input

 ## User Interface
 There are three main controls: